addonify/addonify-floating-cart/README.txt

 == Changelog ==

+= 1.1.3 - 4 May, 2023 =

+- Fix: Issue with attribute name of variable product.

 = 1.1.2 - 3 May, 2023 =

 - Tweak: Load admin CSS using wp_enqueue_style only on the floating cart setting page.